kakyoindonut321/web-music-maker/README.md

 - YOU CAN NOW DRAG AND DRAW, THAT'S RIGHT, DRAG AND DRAW, NO MORE PAIN CLICKING

 - we decided to change the tempo from 1/4 to 1/8 to be more "accurate"

+- I've made a big mistake last commit, I didn't know how sampling rate works so I accidentally set it to 2000 and now the higher note sound shite